Reynamada/LUMMI_Assistente_Financeiro/README.md

-# 🤖 Desafio de Projeto: A BIA do Futuro com IA Generativa
+# 🤖 A BIA do Futuro com IA Generativa

 ## Contexto